YaBoiAli/BootcampChallenges/README.md

 # Readme file: Accessibility Standards
 This repository contains a webpage that meets accessibility standards.
 The webpage is designed to ensure that users with disabilities can access and navigate the content effectively.
-The webpage adheres to the following accessibility standards:
+The webpage adheres to the following accessibility standards mainly:

 ## Semantic HTML Elements
 When viewing the source code, you will find that the webpage uses semantic HTML elements.
 This means that each element has a specific purpose and meaning, making it easier for users with disabilities to understand the content.
 The use of semantic HTML elements also helps search engines understand the content, improving SEO.